univention/univention-portal/doc/concepts/05_requirements.md

 - Notifications will be visible on any client, the user is logged in with
   - Visual representation might need to be adapted to the clients visual capabilities
 - Notifications must have the necessary attributes for beeing uttered by the screen reader
-- The user must have the opportunity to subscribe and unsubscribe to/from message types
+- The user must have the opportunity to subscribe and unsubscribe to/from notification types
-- The user must have the opportunity to subscribe and unsubscribe to/from message channels
+- The user must have the opportunity to subscribe and unsubscribe to/from notification channels
--	Messages can contain links to application content – e.g., when sending mail failed then message includes a link to the outbox of OX web application
+-	Notifications can contain links to application content – e.g., when sending mail failed then notification includes a link to the outbox of OX web application